Pharmacy Council - Te Pou Whakamana Kaimatu o Aotearoa

 We consider practising pharmacists who qualified in New Zealand before the Bachelor of Pharmacy degree was introduced to have an equivalent qualification.

-Australian pharmacy graduates
+Overseas pharmacy graduates

 • A pass in the Pharmacy Council Assessment Centre OSCE examination.